Trump aims to clinch deal with China's Xi during Asia trip

 "The high-level question on this trip is really, who does the United States stand with, and what does it stand for," she said.

-Trump is expected at the Association of Southeast Asian Nations summit, which starts Sunday in Kuala Lumpur, Malaysia.
+En route to Malaysia, Trump was due to make a refueling stop in Qatar, where he would briefly meet its emir and prime minister on board Air Force One, according to a White House official.
+Qatar has been a mediator in the conflict in Gaza.

-There, he could oversee the signing of a ceasefire deal between Thailand and Cambodia.
-The deal would formalize an agreement that ended the worst fighting in years between the two countries in July, though it falls short of a comprehensive peace deal.
-During his second term in office, Trump has branded himself as a global peacemaker.
+In Kuala Lumpur, he could oversee the signing of a ceasefire deal between Thailand and Cambodia.
+The deal would formalise an agreement that ended the worst fighting in years between the two countries in July.

-After that stop, Trump will head to Japan to meet Sanae Takaichi, the newly elected prime minister.
-Takaichi is expected to affirm plans by her predecessor to hike military spending and to make $550 billion (S$713 billion) in Trump-directed investments in the US
+After that stop, Trump will head to Japan to meet Sanae Takaichi, the newly-elected prime minister.
+Takaichi is expected to affirm plans by her predecessor to increase military spending and to make US$550 billion (S$715 billion) in Trump-directed investments in the United States.

 Then, in Busan, South Korea, Trump plans to meet Xi ahead of an international trade summit.
-Trump is set to return to Washington before the Asia-Pacific Economic Cooperation leaders' forum gets under way, according to the schedule announced by the White House on Thursday.
+Trump is set to return to Washington before the Asia-Pacific Economic Cooperation leaders' forum begins, according to the schedule announced by the White House on Thursday.

-Beyond trade, the two leaders are expected to discuss Taiwan, a long-running US-China irritant, and Russia, a Chinese ally now subject to expanded US sanctions over the war in Ukraine.
+Beyond trade, the two leaders are expected to discuss Taiwan, a long-running US-China irritant, and Russia, a Chinese ally subject to expanded sanctions over the Ukraine war.

 "There's no intent from the US side to discuss other issues," aside from China's trade, export controls and its purchases of Russian oil, according to a US official, who said Trump would be prepared to reiterate previous responses if Xi raised other topics.

-US and South Korean relations have been strained by Seoul's concerns over the $350 billion investment in US companies sought by Trump and deportations of the country's foreign workers.
+US and South Korean relations have been strained by Seoul's concerns over the $350 billion investment Trump has sought in US companies and deportations of the country's foreign workers.